Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 What We Didn’t

 If you haven’t seen or used an ultrawide monitor before, the design of something like the curved LG 38UC99 might be a bit jarring to get used to at first.
-With an absolutely massive 38″ spread to work with, the UC3899 will be an imposing presence on anyone’s desk, so first and foremost you should make sure you actually have the room to house this beast of a display before you actually buy it.
+With an absolutely massive 38″ spread to work with, the UC3899 will be an imposing presence on anyone’s desk, so first you should make sure you actually have the room to house this beast of a display before you buy it.
+Alternatively, if you’d like to save 4″ of space, then check out our review of the LG 34UC89G B Ultrawide gaming monitor, which measures 34″.

-Overall the design of both the stand and the display itself don’t deviate too far from what we’ve seen on previous LG ultrawides like the 34UM88, which we reviewed last year.
-Aside from a color change from black to white/silver, you might not even be blamed for getting the two mixed up aside from the size difference and number of available ports on the back.
+Overall the design of both the stand and the display itself doesn’t deviate too far from what we’ve seen on previous LG ultrawides like the 34UM88 or the LG 34WN750 ultrawide IPS monitor, which we reviewed last year.
+Aside from a color change from black to white/silver, you might not even be blamed for getting the two mixed up aside from the size difference and the number of available ports on the back.

 The LG 38UC99 is a 38″ IPS LED curved ultrawide monitor that runs at a resolution of 3840 x 1600 at an aspect ratio of 21:9, with what LG only refers to as a “Mega” contrast ratio (we couldn’t find anything more specific than that).
 Other stats include a 5ms GTG response time with a 60Hz standard refresh rate that can be pushed to 75Hz in overclocking, 300cd/m2 of brightness, a 178° viewing angle, and the whole thing is AMD FreeSync-ready.

-On the back of the display we found a fairly limited number of open slots given the pricetag, including two HDMI 2.0 ports, one DP 1.2, two standard USB 3.0 slots and one USB Type C port.
+On the back of the display, we found a fairly limited number of open slots given the price tag, including two HDMI 2.0 ports, one DP 1.2, two standard USB 3.0 slots and one USB-C port.
+If the price is seeming less appealing, check out our guide to good cheap gaming monitors.

 Underneath the unit are two 10W speakers, which were unequivocally amazing in both sound quality and overall loudness.
-Because the LG 38UC99 doubles as its own Bluetooth speaker this boost in sound isn’t all too surprising, but the company really went above and beyond the call of duty here.
+Because the LG 38UC99 doubles as its own Bluetooth audio speaker this boost in sound isn’t all too surprising, but the company really went above and beyond the call of duty here.
 Although I wouldn’t permanently replace my own sound system with these speakers, they still most certainly get the job done in a pinch.
+If you’re in the market for a large device like this monitor that can also support your gaming needs, consider giving a TV a try, like the best gaming TV monitor.

-As you should expect on a monitor at this cost tier, the LG 38UC99’s settings menu is both extensive and packed to the nines with extra features, ranging from changing the brightness/color/gamma settings to enabling the 1ms Motion Blur Reduction option for ultimate gaming precision.
+As you should expect on curved gaming monitors at this cost tier, the LG 38UC99’s settings menu is both extensive and packed to the nines with extra features, ranging from changing the brightness/color/gamma settings to enabling the 1ms Motion Blur Reduction option for ultimate gaming precision.

 All of this is controlled with the help of a 5-way joystick on the bottom of the unit, which just so happens to be my preferred method of navigating around the settings of any monitor we test.